Carlos Clerc

-Carlos Clerc Martínez (born 21 February 1992) is a Spanish professional footballer who plays as a left-back for Elche CF.
+Carlos Clerc Martínez (born 21 February 1992) is a Spanish professional footballer who plays as a left-back.

 Club career

-Born in Badalona, Barcelona, Catalonia, Clerc finished his youth career with RCD Espanyol.
-He made his senior debut with the reserves in the 2010–11 season, in Tercera División.
+Born in Badalona, Province of Barcelona, Catalonia, Clerc finished his youth career with RCD Espanyol.
+He made his senior debut with the reserves in the 2010–11 season, in the Tercera División.

 Clerc made his first-team – and La Liga – debut on 26 September 2013, starting and playing 68 minutes in a 2–1 away loss against Villarreal CF. On 31 January of the following year, he was loaned to CE Sabadell FC of Segunda División until June.

 On 28 January 2015, Clerc returned to Sabadell also in a temporary deal, after not featuring in any league matches for the Pericos in the first half of the campaign.
-On 15 July, he moved to fellow league team Girona FC in a season-long loan.
+On 15 July, he moved to Girona FC of the same league in a season-long loan.

 On 19 August 2016, Clerc signed a two-year contract with CA Osasuna, newly promoted to the top tier.
-He scored his first goal in the competition the following 9 January, in a 3–3 home draw with Valencia CF.
+He scored his only goal in the competition on 9 January 2017, in a 3–3 home draw with Valencia CF.

-On 27 June 2019, free agent Clerc agreed to a three-year contract with Levante UD.
+On 27 June 2019, the free agent Clerc agreed to a three-year contract with Levante UD.
 In July 2022, after being relegated, he remained in the top division on a two-year deal at Elche CF.

+Clerc left the Estadio Martínez Valero in January 2025, not having been able to overcome a pubis injury.